You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 Identifying what data to leave out is incredibly tricky, but crucial.
 For instance, you could be sending an individual somebody else's data and this would go against the Data Protection Act.

-This is completely tailored to the individual as it depends on the context in hand so you need to handle this situation with care and take your time with it.
+This is completely tailored to the individual as it depends on the context at hand so you need to handle this situation with care and take your time with it.